 An architectural delight, the Rajwada palace compound consists of the main residential building, an ancient Ram Mandir, spacious courtyards and long halls called chowks.
 The interiors reflect rich heritage design with intricate hand-carved wood work in the columns and arches.
 The rich colour palette in the paintings and tapestries across the palace exude a royal yet contemporary selection of art.
 All rooms open out onto a central courtyard, or a chowk, demonstrating a common feature of period Indian architecture, allowing air circulation for hot summers.
 It was an obvious delight for J for his love of symmetry and marvellous architecture.
 On the other hand, I was marvelling at it’s spaciousness and rich historic elegance which oozes out with every step you take within the premises.
 Every turn opens up to a corridor full of footprints of the Royal family of Phaltan.

 All of this, coupled with a Maharashtrian chulha made lunch and a pomegranate plucking session where you can taste the sweetest fruits right on the field, we feel Jakson Inns has successfully merged the business of hospitality to boost the local economy as well.
-To understand the actual potential of rural tourism, eco tourism and farmland visits, it is a great way to spend a weekend here instead of just stopping over.
+To understand the actual potential of rural tourism, eco tourism in maharashtra and farmland visits, it is a great way to spend a weekend here instead of just stopping over.
 The richness of experience makes itself a desirable destination.
 Where else can you get a private sunset sipping wine with your loved one, walk about vast pomegranate fields and sugarcane farms, go into the very rooms where once queens lived and feel the wind in your hair ?